Synthetic Media

 Read PAI’s case study

-These eleven stakeholders are a seemingly eclectic group; they vary along many axes implicating synthetic media governance.
-But they’re all integral members of a synthetic media ecosystem that requires a blend of technical and humanistic might to benefit society.
-As Synthesia rightfully notes in their case, “No single stakeholder can enact system-level change without public-private collaboration.”
+The case submitting organizations are a seemingly eclectic group; and yet they’re all integral members of a synthetic media ecosystem that requires a blend of technical and humanistic might to benefit society.

 Some of those featured are Builders of technology for synthetic media, while others are Creators, or Distributors.
 Notably, while civil society organizations are not typically creating, distributing, or building synthetic media (though that’s possible), they are included in the case process; they are key actors in the ecosystem surrounding digital media and online information who must have a central role in AI governance development and implementation.